NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 1. Initial Registration

-Visit the NBE website, go to the NEET PG section, and click "New Registration."
+Visit the NBEMS website, go to the NEET PG section, and click "New Registration."
 Enter your basic details and captcha.
 You'll receive a User ID and password via email and SMS.

 2. Filling Out the Application Form

 Log in using your credentials.
-Enter personal info, academic details, and choose your exam center.
+Enter personal info, academic details, and choose your exam centre.
 You can save and return later.

 3. Uploading Documents